CmdMayank/CareerPivot/PROJECT_CONTEXT.md

 # Career Pivot 🚀

-> Stop guessing your career path.
-Start building it.
+> **Stop guessing your career path.
+Start building it.**

 Career Pivot helps students understand **how close they are to their dream role** and provides a personalized roadmap to bridge the gap.

-Instead of learning random skills, building projects blindly, or endlessly watching tutorials, students can upload their resume, select a target role, and receive actionable insights on what to improve.
+Instead of learning random skills, building projects blindly, or endlessly consuming tutorials, students can upload their resume, choose a target role, and receive actionable insights on what to improve next.

 ---

-## ✨ The Problem
+## ✨ Why Career Pivot?

-Most students face the same challenges:
+Students often struggle to answer a simple question:

+**"What should I learn next to achieve my dream role?"**

+Career Pivot transforms career uncertainty into a structured, data-driven action plan.

+### Common Challenges

 * ❓ Unsure which skills actually matter for their target role
 * 📚 Learning without a clear direction
-* 📄 Resumes that don't effectively showcase their abilities
+* 📄 Resumes that fail to communicate job readiness
-* 🛠️ Projects that don't align with industry expectations
+* 🛠️ Building projects that don't align with industry expectations
-* 🎯 No visibility into their current career readiness
+* 🎯 No visibility into current career readiness

-Career Pivot transforms uncertainty into a clear action plan.

 ---